Daxting/Digital-System-Design/Crossy Road Remake/Readme.md

       - LED blinking in case of failure.
   2. Conduct a demo during the lab time.

-*Note: The lab aims to simulate a game scenario on the FPGA board, testing the implementation of digital design concepts and verification of correct functionality.*
+*Note: The project aims to simulate a game scenario on the FPGA board, testing the implementation of digital design concepts and verification of correct functionality.*